goethan/Udacity_Projects/tentative/ml.md

 > Question 5.
 What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?

 Validation refers to the set of techniques used to make sure that our fitted model can be generalized, i.e., the estimated model is not restricted to a particular part of the data or some particular dataset.

 A classic mistake during model estimation is over-fitting.
 That is, the model has good performance in the training set, but has poor performance on the testing set.

 To address this issue, a common strategy is to dynamically allocate training points and testing points, a method termed cross validation.
 We conduct cross-validation by firstly fixing  the training set/testing set ratio, then dynamically assign the data points to these sets.

 In my study, I considered the following training-to-testing ratio: 6:4, 7:3 and 8:2.
 I then use the `StratifiedShuffleSplit()` method from `sklearn.model_selection` to shuffle the data points before splitting.
 Why should we shuffle the data before splitting?
 In our data, we have only 143 observations, with an imbalanced label: only 14 POI's against 130+ non-POI's.
-If we split data without shuffling, the test set may not maintain a relatively constant fraction of POI's, which will bias the fitting and testing result of certain fold, thus producing both larger bias and variance in the prediction errors.
+If we split data without shuffling, the test set has lower probability of maintaining a relatively constant fraction of POI's, which will bias the fitting and testing result of certain fold, thus producing both larger bias and variance in the prediction errors.
 In one word, this method adds randomness (from shuffling) before allocating data points compared to the traditional `train_test_split()` method.
 This randomness is essential because the size of our dataset is too small and unbalanced.

 Using differnt training-to-testing set ratios, our result all yield stable accuracy, precision and recall metrics: